TheMythologist/tp/docs/UserGuide.md

 # User Guide

-**GreyBook** is a desktop application that helps **NUS clubs and societies efficiently manage contacts and track attendance**.
+**GreyBook** is a desktop application that helps **NUS clubs and societies efficiently manage students' contacts and track attendance**.
 It combines the speed and precision of a Command Line Interface (CLI) with the convenience of a Graphical User Interface (GUI).

 Optimized for users who prefer typing commands, GreyBook enables fast, streamlined management — letting you accomplish more in less time than with traditional GUI-based applications.